State-of-the-Art Diagnostic Services

 Medication Stress Test with Nuclear Medicine Imaging

-If you are unable to exercise on a treadmill, a special medication called Lexiscan or dobutamine can be used as an alternative to exercise.
+If you are unable to exercise on a treadmill, a special medication called Lexiscan or Dobutamine can be used as an alternative to exercise.
 You will also have pictures taken of your heart about 45 to 60 minutes after the medication test is done.
 You may be asked to return the following day for a second resting scan.

-Ultrasound Stress Test with Exercise or Medication
+Stress Echocardiogram with Exercise or Medication

 If your doctor has ordered a stress echocardiogram, the ultrasound technician will obtain ultrasound images of your heart both before and immediately after exercise.
 Medication can also be used as an alternative to exercise.